If you are reading this post, I know exactly where you are at mentally. I was in the exact same spot wondering if I should get a chinchilla.

 My chinchilla loves my son and wife too and will allow them to pet her, and she will remain calm, but overall, I think it’s outstanding how she recognizes me and how she shows love in unique ways.

-The Choice Is Ultimately Yours, but You Should Definitely Get A Chinchilla
+You Should Definitely Get A Chinchilla

 I honestly could have dragged this list on for another 20 reasons but didn’t find it necessary.